prairie-guy/ai_utilities/README.md

 ## ai_utilities

-A set of scripts useful with `fast.ai` lectures and libraries.
+Several useful scripts for use with `fast.ai` lectures and libraries.

 `image_download` is the primary function.
 It provides easy download of images from `bing`, `baidu`,  and/or `flickr` (though the later requires an `apikey`).
 It is intended for direct import of images within a python script or Jupyter Notebook.